Login

 Frequently Asked Questions

-How many days is the Annapurna Base Camp Trek?
+How many days is the Annapurna Base Camp trek itinerary?

-The full package starts at USD 597 per person for groups of 8–10, USD 659 for 4–6, USD 798 for 2–3, and USD 899 for solo trekkers.
-All permits and transport included.
-No domestic flight required.
+The full package starts at USD 597 per person for groups of 8–12, USD 659 for 5–7, USD 798 for 2–4, and USD 899 for solo trekkers.
+Both permits and all transport included every time — porter included from 2 people up, available as a paid add-on for solo trekkers.

 View the full Annapurna Base Camp Trek package →

-Questions about any specific day, the itinerary schedule, or extending the trek?
+Questions about any specific day, the pacing, or adding Poon Hill to your itinerary?
 We respond within 12 hours and give straight answers.

 Chat with us on WhatsApp →